 What is a Business Proposal?

-What would be discussed in the Initial Meeting?
+What Would be Discussed in the Initial Meeting?

-When should a Business file a Proposal?
+When Should a Business file a Proposal?

 Some common business owner reactions to a shortage of business funds are to:

-- apply for more credit;
+- Apply for more credit;

-- make the mistake of delaying payment to Canada Revenue Agency for GST or employee source deductions.
+- Make the mistake of delaying payment to Canada Revenue Agency for GST or employee source deductions.

-All three of these actions tend to increase the business owner’s personal liability associated with the company.
+Rather than solving the debt problem on a long-term basis, all three of these actions tend to increase the business owner’s personal liability associated with the company.

-How is a Proposal structured?
+How is a Business Proposal Structured?

-What Creditors should every Business Owner be aware of?
+What Creditors should every Business Owner be Aware of?

-When would a Business not be worth Saving?
+When Would a Business not be Worth Saving?

 Key Steps in a Business Proposal

-1. Intention to Make a Proposal
+- Notice of Intention to Make a Proposal

-2. File a Proposal
+- File a Proposal

-3. Meeting of Creditors to Consider the Proposal
+- Meeting of Creditors to Consider the Proposal

-4. Complete Proposal
+- Complete Proposal